palewire/first-visual-story/tutorial/github.md

 # Git

-This chapter will show you how to get a code repository up and running on your computer.
+This chapter will show you how to get a `git` code repository up and running.

 ```{contents} Sections
   :depth: 1